 If using the division method you can get away with it much sooner but with these plants, it’s best to leave it for a while as your cuttings mature.

 Common problems you might run into

 Growing new houseplants from cuttings will never always be successful (even for plant experts) and you will probably run into some issues from time to time.
 But luckily for you, we have learnt the hard way to bring you all the different problems that might arise.

 Using leaf cuttings, and even stem cuttings, is a long game and it can take a month or two for any signs of new growth at all.
 As long as the environment and care are right for your Raindrop Peperomia leaf or stem cuttings then you should start to see new roots and leaves growing.

 If you’re trying to propagate in autumn or winter then cool temperatures may be the cause of the lack of growth.
 You can help to speed up root growth by using a heat pad that you place underneath your plant to provide a nice warm environment.

 If your cutting is turning brown and mushy then unfortunately this isn’t a good sign as it means the cutting is rotting.
 The cause could be low temperatures, too much water or stagnant water.

-Trim away the mushy parts of the leaf and see if there is anything left to start the propagation again.
+Trim away the mushy parts of the leaf and see if there is anything left to start the prcess again.
 Hopefully, the healthy part of the leaf can still recover and grow roots.

-Check out our Raindrop Peperomia care guide for all the information on how to care for your new plants after you’ve propagated them!
+Check out our Raindrop Peperomia care guide for more information on how to care for your new plants once they start to mature!